xqb64/dpaster/README.md

 **dpaster** is a command-line client interface for [dpaste](https://dpaste.com/).

+Since I caught myself often needing to share code or output of some command in a pastebin, I wrote dpaster to help me with that process and lift some of the burdens from my back.
+It reads from stdin by default if no file argument is passed, which means it perfectly fits in a UNIX pipeline.
+It is configurable and easy to use.

 ## Installation

 This package depends on the latest version of click, which is not released yet, so it's best to clone the repo and install it with poetry.